bighappyface/web3-react-starter/README.md

 * The nonce resets with the chain and metamask gets out of sync
 * MetaMask > Settings > Advanced > Reset Account
     * Do this for each account/wallet

+# 8. Build React component for minting

+See the details in `src/components/ERC1155Minter.js`